 - Placed into a polybag for extra protection

 Known as the 50p Sports Collection, if you bought all 29 coins in the set they offered a FREE Coin Album to hold all coins plus the Completer Medal.

 The Aquatics 50p first edition with lines across the face of the swimmer is a rare coin.

 Only 600 of the Aquatics 50 pence coins were issued with the water covering the face of the swimmer before the design was changed to show no water lines across the face.

-A 1st Edition Aquatics coin in original BU coin pack sold on the 3rd February 2019 for £957.50, according to this eBay Sold Item listing.
+A 1st Edition Aquatics coin in the original BU coin pack sold on the 3rd February 2019 for £957.50, according to eBay Sold listings.

 The 2nd edition Aquatics 50 pence is NOT a rare coin.

 Beware! due to the high value and demand for this coin, there are copies / fake coins in circulation and on eBay.

 Do your research before you buy one.

 The Blue Peter 50p Winner’s Edition is a rare coin.